-Commuter students who are cleared are welcome to check-in for orientation in the Grand Salon on Aug.
-27 from 12 p.m. –3 p.m.
-After 4:30 p.m., all cleared students' orientation check-in (undergraduate, domestic, residential and commuter) will be held at the Vaughn Center Information Desk.
+Commuter students are able to check-in for orientation in the Grand Salon, Plant Hall on Aug.
+25 from 12–3 p.m.
+After 4:30 p.m., new students can check-in for orientation (undergraduate, domestic, residential and commuter) will be held in the Vaughn Center Information Desk.

 On Friday, Aug.
-28, students will begin their first collegiate course, First-Year Seminar.
-Attendance is required and time missed during the orientation period will be considered a course absence.
-Students will be meeting their faculty advisors, covering academic course materials, participating in opening convocation, engaging in orientation-related activities and listening to national speakers highlighting various educational and safety issues.
-Each evening, social activities will be sponsored by our social Greek letter organizations, Student Productions or Residence Hall Association.
+26, students will begin their first collegiate course, First-Year Seminar.
+Attendance is mandatory and time missed during the orientation period will be considered a course absence.
+Students will be meeting their faculty advisors, covering academic course material, engaging in orientation-related activities and listening to various educational and safety issues.
+Each evening, social activities will be sponsored by our social Greek letter organizations, Student Productions, Residence Hall Association, Athletics and Student Government.